MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wmistr/ns-wmistr-_wnode_header.md

 A driver sets this flag when it generates an event that is larger than the maximum size specified in the registry for an event.
 WMI uses the information in the <b>WNODE_EVENT_REFERENCE</b> structure to request the event data and schedules such a request according to the value of WNODE_FLAG_SEVERITY_MASK.

+#### WNODE_FLAG_FIXED_INSTANCE_SIZE

+All instances of a data block are the same size.
+This flag is valid only if WNODE_FLAG_ALL_DATA is also set.

+#### WNODE_FLAG_INSTANCES_SAME

+The number of instances and the dynamic instance names in a <b>WNODE_ALL_DATA</b> structure to be returned are identical to those returned from the previous <b>WNODE_ALL_DATA</b> query.
+This flag is valid only if WNODE_FLAG_ALL_DATA is also set.
+This flag is ignored for data blocks registered with static instance names.

+For optimized performance, a driver should set this flag if it can track changes to the number or names of its data blocks.
+WMI can then skip the processing required to detect and update dynamic instance names.

+#### WNODE_FLAG_LOG_WNODE

+An event block is to be sent to the system logger.
+The event header is a standard <b>WNODE_HEADER</b> structure.
+If the driver clears WNODE_FLAG_TRACED_GUID, the block will also be sent to WMI for delivery to any data consumers that have enabled the event.
+The driver must allocate the <b>WNODE_<i>XXX</i></b> from pool memory.
+WMI frees the memory after delivering the event to data consumers.

 #### WNODE_FLAG_METHOD_ITEM

 The rest of a <a href="..\wmistr\ns-wmistr-tagwnode_method_item.md">WNODE_METHOD_ITEM</a> structure follows the <b>WNODE_HEADER</b> structure in the buffer.

 WMI sets this flag in the <b>WNODE_HEADER</b> structure that it passes with an <a href="https://msdn.microsoft.com/library/windows/hardware/ff550868">IRP_MN_EXECUTE_METHOD</a> request.

+#### WNODE_FLAG_PDO_INSTANCE_NAMES

+Static instance names are based on the device instance ID of the PDO for the device.
+A driver requests such names by setting WMIREG_FLAG_INSTANCE_PDO in the <a href="..\wmistr\ns-wmistr-wmiregguidw.md">WMIREGGUID</a> it uses to register the block.

+WMI sets this flag before requesting <b>WNODE_<i>XXX</i></b> data for data blocks registered with PDO-based instance names.

+#### WNODE_FLAG_SEVERITY_MASK

+The driver-determined severity level of the event associated with a returned <a href="..\wmistr\ns-wmistr-tagwnode_event_reference.md">WNODE_EVENT_REFERENCE</a>, with 0x00 indicating the least severe and 0xff indicating the most severe level.

+WMI uses the value of this flag to prioritize its requests for the event data.

 #### WNODE_FLAG_SINGLE_INSTANCE